carinam17/carinam17.github.io/about.md

 Visit my **[IT section]** to find study materials for the CompTIA Security+ and CCNA certification exams.

 * * *

 ### Creative Pursuits

-My desire to produce thoughtful works extends beyond curricula to include fiction writing and musical performance.
+My desire to produce thoughtful works extends to fiction writing and musical performance.
 I've written, revised, edited, and workshopped short stories, poetry, novels, and plays.
 I am also an avid guitarist who plays in many styles on both acoustic and electric guitars.

 These hobbies invite me to be reflective and diligently work at improving my craft.
 Moreover, music is a universal language and I appreciate the ability to create something from which others can derive joy.